ncrna/PathogenTrack/README.md

 ## Questions
 If you have any questions/problems with PathogenTrack, feel free to leave an issue!
 We will try our best to provide support, address new issues, and keep improving this software.

+## Citation
+`PathogenTrack` and `Yeskit`: tools for identifying intracellular pathogens from single-cell RNA-sequencing datasets as illustrated by application to COVID-19